 Mosinee is a very small city located in the state of Wisconsin.
 With a population of 4,063 people and two constituent neighborhoods, Mosinee is the 159th largest community in Wisconsin.

-Mosinee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mosinee is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Mosinee who work in office and administrative support (16.67%), sales jobs (8.95%), and teaching (7.16%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mosinee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mosinee is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Mosinee who work in office and administrative support (13.16%), management occupations (10.75%), and sales jobs (8.07%).

-The citizens of Mosinee are slightly better educated than the national average of 21.84% for all cities and towns, with 23.57% of adults in Mosinee having a bachelor's degree or advanced degree.
+The education level of Mosinee citizens is a little higher than the average for US cities and towns: 24.95% of adults in Mosinee have at least a bachelor's degree.

 The people who call Mosinee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mosinee residents report their race to be White, followed by Asian.
-Important ancestries of people in Mosinee include Polish, English, Irish, and Norwegian.
+Important ancestries of people in Mosinee include German, Polish, Irish, English, and Norwegian.

 The most common language spoken in Mosinee is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Polish and Italian.